top of page

 If cost is a concern, families may apply for a scholarship.
 All applications are reviewed based on household size and income, and we automatically factor in the estimated cost of required supplies—such as software, gear, and accessibility tools—when determining eligibility.
 Families must submit a scholarship application to be considered for financial assistance.

-Our nonprofit partner, Voicelore, is working to expand Once Upon a Voice’s scholarship program to include additional support for music equipment and software in the future.
-Although Voicelore is not yet accepting donations, this partnership reflects our long-term commitment to ensuring that all students—regardless of financial circumstance—can fully participate in their instruction, projects, and performances with confidence and creativity.
+Our nonprofit partner, Voicelore, is developing plans to expand Once Upon a Voice’s scholarship program to include future support for music equipment, software, and creative tools.
+Although Voicelore is not yet accepting donations, this partnership reflects our shared commitment to making sure every student can learn and create with confidence and creativity—regardless of financial circumstance.

 Agreement